-The amount WVCHIP pays providers for particular services is also determined by a number of factors: fee schedules adopted by the plan or rates negotiated with providers, whether the service is provided in West Virginia or outside the state, and service availability, among others.
-A combination of all these factors contribute to price fluctuations.
-During State Fiscal Year 2018, prices decreased around 1.7%.
+The amount WVCHIP pays providers for particular services is also determined by a number of factors including fee schedules adopted by the plan or rates negotiated with providers, whether the service is provided in West Virginia or outside the state and service availability.
+A combination factors contributed to price inflation.
+During State Fiscal Year 2019, prices increased around 0.5%.
 The increase in prices appears to be a result of regular fee schedule updates.